Executive Board 2023

-Feel free to reach out to me at [email protected] if you have any questions, comments, or ideas for SEAS!
+Please reach out to me at [email protected] with any questions, comments, or ideas for SEAS!

 I’m Sravan, a fourth-year PhD student in Biomedical Engineering, working on autonomous magnetic resonance imaging.